bytex-solutions/snamp/docs/adapters/nagios-adapter.md

 Nagios Resource Adapter
 ====
-Nagios Resource Adapter allows to collect monitoring and management information from all resources connected to SNAMP using **active check**.
+Nagios Resource Adapter allows to collect monitoring and management information from all resources connected to SNAMP using [active check](http://nagios.sourceforge.net/docs/3_0/activechecks.html).
 Simply, this adapter is just a HTTP endpoint that returns information in [Nagios Plugin Format](http://nagios.sourceforge.net/docs/3_0/pluginapi.html) about managed resource.

-JMX Resource Adapter supports the following features (if they are supported by managed resources too):
+Nagios Resource Adapter supports the following features (if they are supported by managed resources too):

 Feature | Description
 ---- | ----